 Vesting: What is it and when am I vested?

 When you are vested, you have ownership of the assets held in your retirement account.
 Vesting does not mean that you have an immediate right to withdraw these assets, but simply that you would retain these assets upon termination of employment.
-The vesting period for the three public pension programs (ERS and TRS) is ten (10) years of full-time credited service.
+The vesting period is ten (10) years of full-time credited service.

 What are the employer and employee contributions?

 Your contributions will be made on a before-tax basis (federal taxes only) through payroll deduction, throughout your active membership.

 Employee Contribution Rate: Contribution rates are based on a member's salary: